Antipurity/sensor-network/docs/ROADMAP.md

 - ⋯ Infrastructure:
     - ⋯ Isolate the `chrome` and `browser` namespaces, of course.
 Snippets shouldn't have such power.
+    - ⋯ A function (given the tab id) to inject a content script that listens to DOM events and sends those messages to the extension, and sends replies as DOM events.
+And does periodic no-data events for detection.
+        - ⋯ Make `main.js` detect those events, and flip a flag for the extension-handler, and suppress handlers with `onlyIfNoExtension()` → `true`.
         - ⋯ When a tab sends a message that it needs a video stream, [give it](https://developer.chrome.com/docs/extensions/reference/tabCapture/#method-getMediaStreamId).
             - ⋯ Prompt the user if the page was not authorized.
 (It's only authorized if the extension injected the video-collecting script, with a nonce.)
-    - ⋯ Inject a content script that listens to DOM events and sends those messages to the extension, and sends replies as DOM events.
-    - ⋯ Inject a handler that defers to the extension with priority `Infinity`.
-        - ⋯ If active, suppress other handlers with `onlyIfNoExtension()` → `true`.
-    - ⋯ Allow extensions to enforce user-selected interfaces on the currently-active tab, disconnecting when the tab switches.
-        - ⋯ Benchmark tab-switching.
-    - ⋯ …Come up with something for in-extension DOM visualization of what it tells pages to do: `visualize({data, cellShape}, DOMelem)`.
+    - ⋯ Routed-through-a-handler visualization, displayed in UI: `visualize({data, cellShape}, DOMelem)`.
-    - ⋯ Benchmark throughput of `.defaults()`.
-    - ⋯ Test that an infinite loop in extension's active snippets can be recovered from, in some way.
+    - ❌ Test that an infinite loop can be recovered from.
+(Sensors/transforms should run in-page anyway, not in-extension.)
+    - ❌ Benchmark throughput of `.default()`.
+(No defaults.)

 - ⋯ UI:
     - ⋯ Sliced-off corners for a sharper look, via `clip-path: polygon(0 5%, 5% 0, 95% 0, 100% 5%, 100% 95%, 95% 100%, 5% 100%, 0 95%);  clip-path: polygon(0 .4em, .4em 0, calc(100% - .4em) 0, 100% .4em, 100% calc(100% - .4em), calc(100% - .4em) 100%, .4em 100%, 0 calc(100% - .4em))`.
 (No box shadows like this, though.
 Unless SVG magic will help.)
-    - ⋯ A collapsible hierarchy of what's possible, with left-borders with gradients (indicating depth with brightness, and vertical progress with a rainbow).
-With triangles to indicate collapsed-ness.
-        - ⋯ A store of all snippets, put into that tree.
-        - ⋯ The summary of each snippet: a checkbox of whether it's currently active, unchecked by default, preserved in storage too; followed by name parts.
-            - ⋯ When a parent's activity changes, all child activity becomes parent's.
-            - ⋯ When a child's activity changes, all parents' activity becomes undetermined (and turned off, if the parent is more than just a namespace).
-            - ⋯ Color the name with data's L2 norm (blue), and feedback's L2 norm (red).
-        - ⋯ Each snippet can define its settings and their types, and the UI elements will show up.
-        - ⋯ Each snippet can have a collapsed visualization; when expanded, the element exists, and gets updated by the snippet's visualization code.
-        - ⋯ Each snippet has Markdown documentation.
-            - ⋯ Only 1 line is displayed by default, and more can be seen be uncollapsing it.
-        - ⋯ Each snippet has a list of children.
-Drag-and-drop changes it.
-        - ⋯ Each snippet has the full collapsed code.
-With syntax-highlighting of each code field, in case someone is actually interested.
-            - ⋯ (If we copy Conceptual's editor and modify the parser, use a filter for drop-shadows, so that irregularly-shaped boxes don't look super ugly.)
-            - ⋯ Ctrl+A and copying copies the JSON serialization.
-(Or a button copies the serialization.)
-        - ⋯ Each snippet can be deleted, by drag-and-dropping to a trash icon.
-            - ⋯ Have a queue of recently-deleted items, viewable by clicking on the trash icon, and make Ctrl+Z able to bring back the very-recently-deleted item.
-        - ⋯ New snippets can be created, by clicking a + icon near the trash icon.
-            - ⋯ A textarea, or a real editor that shares code with the collapsed-code viewer, for the full pastable serialization.
+    - ⋯ A popup with a button that injects the connection and its handler and our sensors/transforms into the current tab.
-        - ⋯ The one default snippet documents this UI.
-            - ⋯ And directs to a tutorial where more snippets can be picked up.
-        - Not that useful with modern technology (not enough bandwidth to control these):
-            - Ability to attach to the extension's page.
-            - Ability to watch not just one tab, but many tabs (`requestAnimationFrame` suffers in background tabs too).
+        - ⋯ Another button that does the same only with the active tab, removing and adding our code on tab switch.
+            - ⋯ Benchmark tab-switching.
+Or at least look at it.
+    - ⋯ UI via `UI`.

 ### Python API

-- ⋯ …Maybe, for simplicity, Python, since most ML stuff happens in Python? `send(data)→Future<feedback>`, `receive(prev_feedback)→next_data`, using NumPy.
+- ⋯ …Maybe, for simplicity, Python, since most ML stuff happens in Python? `send(name, data, then=None)`, `receive(prev_feedback)→next_data`, using NumPy.
 Be able to read from a file and write to it.
 And possibly a WebRTC sensor, for using the model online.
 (No need for any data collection nor transformation, nor multiple handlers.)
-    - ⋯ Research dataset/environment libraries, and how one-line we can make sensors of those.
+    - ⋯ Research dataset/environment libraries, and how one-line we can make sensors of those: such as [Hugging Face](https://huggingface.co/tasks).
 (Take a bath in data.
 Rub it into your eyes.)
     - ⋯ Connect CPU-side GPT-2, which acts word-per-word, or even letter-per-letter and integrates like the keyboard sensor, by sharing parts of the name.
     - ❌ Connect a GAN's generator, from a random or drifting vector to some simple data, such as MNIST digits, or even a very simple tabular dataset.
 See whether listening to this can somehow give an understanding.
 (Listening to data directly has proven to be extremely low-bandwidth in practice, and kinda tedious, so, probably won't be any good.)
     - ⋯ A [Perceiver IO](https://arxiv.org/abs/2107.14795) model for future prediction and first-cell-number maximization.